gmcmacran/LRTesteR/README.md

 <!-- badges: end -->

 LRTesteR implements the likelihood ratio test for many common distributions.
-All tests rely on chi-square approximation even when exact sampling distributions are known.
+All tests rely on the chi-square approximation even when exact sampling distributions are known.
 Tests require a sample size of at least 50.
 Estimated asymptotic type I and type II error rates can be found [here](https://github.com/gmcmacran/TypeOneTypeTwoSim).